Automotodrom Grobnik

-Currently, among other competitions, the automotodrom hosts the Croatia Prix, which is a valid race for the FIA CEZ Formula 3 Championship.
+Currently, among other competitions, the automotodrom hosts the Croatia Prix (Croatian: Nagrada Hrvatske), which is a valid race for the FIA CEZ Formula 3 and Circuit Championships.

 In 2020, Rijeka also hosted NASCAR Whelen Euro Series rounds as a late replacement for Autodrom Most, whose round was cancelled late in the season due to COVID-19 restrictions.
-It has featured on the NASCAR Whelen Euro Series calendar also in 2021 and 2022, and it will feature on the 2023 NASCAR Whelen Euro Series as a non-championship all star endurance race.
+It has featured on the NASCAR Whelen Euro Series calendar also in 2021 and 2022.

 World Championship races

 Lap records

-The official race lap records at the Automotodrom Grobnik are listed as:
+As of August 2025, the fastest official race lap records at the Automotodrom Grobnik are listed as: